Temporary measures for planning and development during COVID-19

 - Extensions of Time: We will continue to try and process planning applications but we may take longer to reach a decision than we would normally take, and we may be awaiting responses from consultees.
 Therefore in some cases this may exceed the statutory determination period and an extension of time may be required.

-- Application Site Visits: Case officers will not be able to visit a site but applicants can email photographs of the building and its surrounding which may mean that an application can be processed without a site visit.
+- Application Site Visits: Case officers will only be able to make site visits in limited circumstances but to help speed up the process applicants can email photographs of the building and its surrounding which may mean that an application can be processed without a site visit.
 Case officers may request further photographs to help them in assessing your applications.
 Please enclose appropriate photographs of the site with your application.

-- Planning Committee: This is an evolving situation but at present we are cancelling scheduled meetings but are examining the possibility of holding virtual/online committee meetings.
-We are currently awaiting the publication of regulations by the Government and will need to consider the logistics of how to conduct virtual meetings.
+- Planning Committee: This is an evolving situation but at present we are holding virtual/online committee meetings.

 - Delegated Decisions: Where possible decisions on planning applications will be determined using delegated powers.